edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/details/AdvancedTopics.md

 !!! note
     The export function will receive the data as it was stored, so it is important that any transformation of the data occur in functions prior to the export function.
 The export function should only export the data that it receives.

-One of three out comes can occur after the export retried has completed.
+One of three outcomes can occur after the export retried has completed.

 1. Export retry was successful